MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 To accomplish these tasks, the bootstrapper API must be called in your unpackaged app's startup code so it can properly initialize the system for the unpackaged app.
 Your unpackaged app must use the bootstrapper API before it can use Windows App SDK features such as WinUI, App lifecycle, MRT Core, and DWriteCore.

-The bootstrapper library has different names depending on the Windows App SDK release:
+The bootstrapper library is named **Microsoft.WindowsAppSDK.Bootstrap.dll**.

-- Windows App SDK 1.0 Experimental and later releases: **Microsoft.WindowsAppSDK.Bootstrap.dll**.
-- Windows App SDK 0.8 Preview: **Microsoft.ProjectReunion.Bootstrap.dll**.

 ### Dynamic Dependency Lifetime Manager (DDLM)